Prospects for multi-messenger extended emission from core-collapse supernovae in the Local Universe

 By (\ref{EQN_LOM}), frame dragging induced poloidal current loops in the inner torus magnetosphere.
 The resulting poloidal Afv\'en waves produces Maxwell stresses by which rotating black holes lose angular momentum to surrounding matter.
 The black hole hereby spins down, which should have an imprint on any light curve derived from high energy emissions derived from (\ref{EQN_E2}), while surrounding matter is brought into a state of forced turbulence by competing torques acting on the inner and outer faces \citep{van99}, possibly related to forced turbulence in Taylor-Couette flows \citep{ste09}.

 The Alfv\'en waves effectively transport angular momentum out an onto the torus, provided they are not canceled by Reynolds stresses from a baryon-rich torus wind back into the black hole.
 In this event, the inner face of the torus will be spun up, whereby it assumes a state of super-Keplerian motion.
-The resulting differential rotation can induce non-axisymmetric wave instabilities (Appendix C).
-The associated surface gravity suppresses baryon-rich outflows from the inner face of the torus.
+The resulting differential rotation can induce non-axisymmetric wave instabilities.
+The associated surface gravity tends to suppress baryon-rich outflows from the inner face of the torus.
 A detailed description of this suppression of Reynolds stresses falls outside the scope of the present discussion, however.